ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a new concept of chatterbot for knowledge management.
+Breadbot is a new concept of chatterbot at the experimental stage.
+The goal is to combine cloud note and AI technology to make knowledge management more efficient.

 * Open source code & corpus
 * Huge amount of corpus
 * Easy to deploy & use